ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-simple/08-empirical-analysis-and-code-tuning.md

 However, as is clear from the experiments, this doesn't have any effect at all.
-Actually, we shouldn't have expected this to make any big difference since we are only talking about $O(n)$ swaps in any case.
+Actually, we shouldn't have expected this to make any big difference since we are only talking about around $n$ swaps in any case.
-Selection sort makes $O(n^2)$ comparisons, which quickly outnumbers the number of swaps, so removing one single swap is not worth it.
+In contrast, the number of comparisons grows quadratically, which quickly outnumbers the number of swaps.
+So removing one single swap is not worth it.

 ### Optimising Insertion sort